Bad Bunny Paris 2026 at Paris La Défense Arena: Family Travel Guide for the Sold-Out Conejo Malo Show

 The Louvre at 10am - book the timed-entry online a week ahead, do the focused tour: Mona Lisa, Winged Victory of Samothrace, the Venus de Milo, the Greek statues, one of the Egyptian galleries.
 Two hours and out.
 The Louvre is bigger than people remember.

 Afternoon at the Musée d'Orsay - the Impressionists, the Van Gogh self-portrait, the Manet Olympia.
 Two hours.
-The d'Orsay clock-window photo is the picture your tween will post to her stories.
+The d'Orsay clock-window photo is the picture your teen will post to her stories.

 Or: the Centre Pompidou for contemporary art - the building alone is the moment, the Kandinsky room is genuinely transformative for a thirteen-year-old, the rooftop has the panoramic Paris view.